Our blog contributors are family support professionals from our staff at the Children’s Trust and mama and daddy bloggers across Massachusetts.

 Luba is a developmental psychologist who focuses on children’s social-emotional learning, ethical thinking, and mental health.
 Currently she works for the Making Caring Common project, which aims to support parents in raising caring children who are concerned about others and their communities.
 Her previous experiences include the fields of education, counseling, social services, and non-profit program management.
 Luba lives with her partner and their two children.
 She is humbled by parenting and is grateful for all that it teaches her.

 Anitza Guadarrama-Tiernan, LCSW, was born in Cayey, Puerto Rico and came to live in Cambridge, MA in high school.
 She is a graduate of Boston University School of Social Work.
 Anitza joined The Children’s Trust in 2002 as the Parenting Education and Support Grants Manager and later as the Family Support Coordinator.
 She is currently the Director of Training.
-Anitza and her husband Patrick are parents to two boys, Gabriel, age seven and Daniel, one.
+Anitza and her husband Patrick are parents to two boys, Gabriel, age eight and Daniel, three.
 They live in Waltham.

 Dennis lives in Easton with his enchanting wife Michelle and their kids Greta, August, and Matilda.
 When the family isn't arriving late in their minivan to dance rehearsals or sports practices, Dennis is practicing law, teaching college classes, or brokering real estate buyers.